Diamond Equity Research Releases Update Note On Prophase Labs Inc. (NASDAQ: PRPH)

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-22, 2024 (GLOBE NEWSWIRE) -- Diamond Equity Research, a leading equity research firm with a focus on small capitalization public companies has released an Update Note on ProPhase Labs Inc. (NASDAQ: PRPH).
-The update note includes information on the ProPhase's business model, services, industry, financial results, valuation, and risks.
+27, 2024 (GLOBE NEWSWIRE) -- Diamond Equity Research, an equity research firm with a focus on small capitalization public companies has released an Update Note on ProPhase Labs Inc. (NASDAQ: PRPH).
+The update note includes information on the ProPhase's business model, services, industry, financial results, valuation, and risks and contains our most recent research and analysis of the company.

 The update note is available here .
 Highlights from the note include:

-ProPhase Labs Projects Significant Growth for Pharmaloz manufacturing Inc. Through Strategic Enhancements and New Technologies - ProPhase Labs has recently revisited and emphasized the promising future for its CDMO subsidiary, Pharmaloz Manufacturing Inc. The company is anticipating significant revenue and earnings growth for the latter half of 2024 and the entire year 2025 due to strategic enhancements to its production capabilities and the introduction of new automation and energy-efficient technologies.
-These advancements include a liquid fill machine, and a new vacuum pump system expected to reduce water usage by over 96%, alongside a transition to 100% renewable energy usage, positioning Pharmaloz to cater to increasing customer demand.
+ProPhase Labs Projects Significant Growth for Pharmaloz manufacturing Inc. Through Strategic Enhancements and New Technologies - ProPhase Labs has recently revisited and emphasized the promising future for its CDMO subsidiary, Pharmaloz Manufacturing Inc. The company is anticipating significant revenue and earnings growth for 2H 2024 and the entire year 2025 due to strategic enhancements to its production capabilities and the introduction of new automation and energy-efficient technologies.
+These advancements include a liquid fill machine, and a new vacuum pump system expected to reduce water usage by over 96%, alongside a transition to 100% renewable energy usage.
 ProPhase anticipates that starting in Q3 2024, the projected annual revenue from just one of PMI's improved production lines will range between $14-16 million, with pre-tax net profits expected to reach around $5 million.
-This financial outlook is based solely on the performance of the first upgraded manufacturing line at PMI.
 Additionally, new equipment for a second lozenge manufacturing line is set to potentially double the production capabilities and introduce new product lines, particularly in the fast-growing liquid-filled lozenge market.
 With the introduction of equipment capable of producing liquid-filled lozenges-a rapidly growing market segment-PMI is also enhancing product flavor while maintaining therapeutic integrity.
 This advancement also opens opportunities for PMI to potentially grow its private label business by appealing to larger retailers looking for high-margin, value-added products.
 Moreover, with the scaling up of the CDMO business, the company, in engagement with ThinkEquity as an advisor, expects to explore strategic alternatives for the potential monetization of PMI, thereby generating substantial additional capital to further enhance the company's growth.
 We hold the belief that Pharmaloz Manufacturing Inc.'s underlying value surpasses the entire current market valuation of ProPhase Labs.
+Historically, ProPhase Labs has demonstrated a successful track record in developing and commercializing new business ventures, as evidenced by its Cold-EEZE and COVID-19 testing operations.
+We are optimistic about the company's ability to achieve incremental growth going forward by extending this strategic approach to its existing business segments.

 Significant Progress Across Other Business Divisions - Significant advancements and operational improvements are evident across other business divisions.
 Equivir and Legendz XL have transitioned to in-house production at Pharmaloz, enhancing efficiency and profitability.
 Particularly noteworthy is Equivir, which is poised for strong market performance owing to a strategic marketing campaign that leverages Nebula Genomics' extensive marketing infrastructure and the company's existing network spanning over 40,000 stores nationwide.
 Concurrently, Nebula Genomics has upgraded its consumer offerings with the newly enhanced“DNA Complete®” product, offering faster service, competitive pricing, and a more dynamic genetic user platform.
 The company's genomic database has expanded to include data from over 100,000 users from more than 130 countries, enriching its diversity and analytical depth.
 Additional services, such as genetic counseling and various strategic partnerships, are being pursued with a contract secured to offer genetic counseling, further augmenting the value of the genomic data.
 Amidst these advancements, maintaining rigorous data security remains a critical focus, with stringent cybersecurity measures in place to protect sensitive genetic information.
 The company has also rolled out an extensive new marketing campaign, utilizing the expertise of leading industry influencers and managed by experienced marketing professionals known for their track record in developing global brands, aiming to substantially boost the company's visibility and market penetration.
 Additionally, the company's Project ZenQ-AI is revolutionizing cancer research, utilizing the extensive genomic databases from ProPhase and the advanced diagnostic of BE-Smart.
 With training on comprehensive datasets provided by Nebula Genomics and BE-Smart, the AI excels in uncovering unique genomic relationships and patterns.
 These discoveries could significantly advance the development of new cancer therapies, specifically those involving antibody-drug conjugates.